shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Observer

 Your spells are only limited by your imagination.
 At level 1, whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, no matter what level it is.
+However, you must finish a long rest before you are able to first cast the new spell.

 # Bond Affinity